 They’ve got gluten-free cauliflower crust at Fired Pie, as well as Venezia’s, Upper Crust Pizza Patio & Wine Bar, and Zesty Zzeeks.
 You can even order the spanakopita — gluten-free cauliflower crust topped with spinach, lemon, garlic, kalamata olives, and a myriad of cheeses like feta, fontina, Asiago, and herb Parmesan — at Alamo Drafthouse locations in Tempe and Chandler.

-Pita Jungle always has the back of Arizonans with dietary restrictions, and obviously gluten-sensitive people are no exception.
-PJ offers gluten-free pizza crust for its beloved glazed chicken lavash pizza and gluten-free buns for than salmon burger, as well as gluten-free pitas and wraps perfect for about every other dish they have on the menu.
+Pita Jungle always has the back of Arizonans with dietary restrictions, and gluten-sensitive people are no exception.
+PJ offers gluten-free pizza crust for its beloved glazed chicken lavash pizza and gluten-free buns for the salmon burger, as well as gluten-free pitas and wraps.

-Yaya's Mexican Bar + Grill is both a gluten-free and paleo-friendly Mexican eatery with food truck roots.
-It claimed to be the first gluten-free food truck in Arizona back in 2015, and now the physical location still slings gluten-free menudo, tortilla soup, enchiladas, and sides like cilantro lime cauli-rice.
+Yaya's Mexican Bar + Grill is both a gluten-free and paleo-friendly Mexican eatery with food-truck roots.
+It claimed to be the first gluten-free food truck in Arizona back in 2015, and the physical location still slings gluten-free menudo, tortilla soup, enchiladas, and sides like cilantro lime cauliflower rice.